How Much Are Car Accident Settlements in North Carolina?

 Severity of Injuries and Length of Recovery

 The nature and seriousness of injuries play a significant role in determining settlement value.
-Injuries that require extended treatment, rehabilitation, or future medical care often result in higher auto accident compensation because they involve greater disruption and long-term needs.
-Recovery timelines documented by physicians are closely reviewed during insurance settlement negotiations.
+Injuries that require extended treatment, rehabilitation, or future medical care often result in higher settlements because they involve greater disruption and long-term needs.
+Recovery timelines documented by physicians are closely reviewed during car accident settlement negotiations.

 Impact on Daily Life and Ability to Work